-- I also note that the Claimant's application to the Administrator included a claim covering a third benefit period commencing August 22, 2012.
-The Administrator's decision does not address that benefit period, nor do the submissions of the parties address that benefit period.
-For the purpose of this application, I shall treat the Administrator's failure to address this benefit period as a denial of the Claimant's claim.
-However, I have no documentation before me of any application for parental EI benefits having been made by the Claimant in relation to this benefit period, nor the required application to convert those benefits to sickness benefits.
-On that basis, I find that the Claimant does not meet the class definition for this benefit period as well. - [22] Having found that the Claimant does not meet the class definition for the benefit periods commencing June 22, 2008 and August 22, 2012, I find that the Claimant is not an Eligible Class Member (as defined in the Settlement Agreement).
-The Administrator properly applied Sections 4.02 and 5.03 of the Settlement Agreement and accordingly, the Administrator's determination is upheld. - [23] There shall be no award of costs on this application.
+- [19] To the extent that the Claimant may be asserting that such inquiries constitute an application, I reject that assertion.
+A formal application had to have been made in order for the Claimant to meet the class definition. - [20] In the circumstances, I find that the Claimant does not meet the class definition. - [21] Having found that the Claimant does not meet the class definition, I find that the Claimant is not an Eligible Class Member (as defined in the Settlement Agreement).
+The Administrator properly applied Sections 4.02 and 5.03 of the Settlement Agreement and accordingly, the Administrator's determination is upheld. - [22] There shall be no award of costs on this application.